asuh/front-end-windows/readme.md

     node -v && npm -v

-If desired, install a custom version of node
+For most projects, install the latest LTS version of Node.

-    nvm install 26
+    nvm install --lts

-Set a default version of Node.
+Set the latest LTS version as the default.

-    nvm alias default 26
+    nvm alias default 'lts/*'

+If desired, install the current version of Node for testing newer platform features.

+    nvm install node

 You can switch to another version of Node and use it by changing to the directory where you want to use Node and run the following.